Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Related works

 While pretrained vision models generally need to be finetuned, vision-language models can perform zero-shot transfer by prompting the text encoder to perform downstream tasks.
 However, for most datasets there is still a significant performance gap with respect to full-finetuning, which is computationally expensive and reduces robustness~\cite{wortsman2022robust}.
 A range of alternative methods has been proposed to address these issues.

 \paragraph{Adapters and partial finetuning.} Inspired by previous works in NLP~\citep{houlsby2019parameter, pfeiffer2020adapterhub}, lightweight feature adapters (made of trainable parts in between frozen ones) have shown performance gains~\citep{gao2021clip, zhang2021tip}.
 Requiring few additional parameters, only finetuning the bias parameters of pretrained models has also been proposed~\cite{zaken2021bitfit,Han2020tiny}.
 In contrast, VPT~\citep{Jia2022} learns additional inputs to multiple layers in a pretrained vision transformer~\cite{Dosovitskiy2020} but also finetunes a linear classifier on top.
-Another finetuning-based approach proposed in~\citep{wortsman2022robust} is to ensemble the weights between zero-shot and finetuned models and~\citep{zhang2020side} which trains additional networks that are fused via summation.
+Another finetuning-based approach proposed in~\citep{wortsman2022robust} is to ensemble the weights between zero-shot and finetuned models and which trains additional networks that are fused via summation~\citep{zhang2020side}.
 Specific to vision-language models,~\citep{Zhou2022} learn an adaptation network between CLIP's vision and text encoders.

-Although these works show promising results, they either change the underlying model's weights or require access to the internals of the model's forward pass for inserting additional computations.
-This is a key difference to our work, in which we strictly separate the adaption stage from the frozen model computation stage.
+Although these works show promising results, they either change the model's weights or require access to the internals of the forward pass for inserting additional computations.
+This is a key difference to our work, in which we strictly separate the adaptation stage from the frozen model computation stage.

-\paragraph{Input-only adaptation} Optimizing solely in the \textit{input-space}, prompt learning originates from language modeling and is a lightweight approach to adapting a model to perform downstream tasks~\citep{Radford2019, Brown2020, LiLiang2021}.
-For computer vision, initial efforts focused on learning continuous prompts (as opposed to prompt sentences/words) for the text encoder of pretrained vision-language models for image~\citep{Zhou2021,yao2021cpt} and video tasks~\citep{Ju2021}.
+\paragraph{Input-space adaptation.} Optimizing solely in the \textit{input-space}, prompt learning originates from language modeling and is a lightweight approach to adapting a model to perform downstream tasks~\citep{Radford2019, Brown2020, LiLiang2021}.
+For computer vision, initial efforts focused on learning continuous prompts for the text encoder of pretrained vision-language models for image~\citep{Zhou2021,yao2021cpt} and video tasks~\citep{Ju2021}.
 In contrast to these, our method does not rely on multi-modal systems or a general text encoder but can be used for any visual encoder.